What is an APRN? The Complete Guide to Advanced Practice Registered Nurses

 Can RNs Become APRNs?

 Registered nurses (RNs) who have completed advanced clinical and educational requirements can become advanced practice registered nurses (APRNs).
-According to the BLS, there are approximately 323,900 APRNs in the US.
+According to the US Bureau of Labor Statistics (BLS), there are approximately 323,900 APRNs in the US.

 Types of APRNs

-As we mentioned earlier, there are 4 types of APRNs.
-Let's dig into each of them a little more.
+As we mentioned earlier, there are four types of APRNs.
+Let's explore each one a bit more.

 Nurse Practitioners